ekaindriyanti146/DailySoccer/content/contact.md

 ---
 title: "Contact Us"
-date: 2024-01-01
-description: "Get in touch with the Soccer Daily team."
+description: "Get in touch with the Soccer Daily editorial and business team."
 draft: false
 layout: "page"
 ---

-We'd love to hear from you.
-Whether you have a question about our analysis, a business inquiry, or feedback on our site, please don't hesitate to reach out.

-## General Inquiries

-For general questions, please email us at:
+We value feedback from our readers and partners.
+Please direct your inquiries to the appropriate department below.

-📧 **hello@soccerdaily.com**
+### 📧 Editorial Team
+For corrections, news tips, or feedback on our coverage:
+**editor@soccerdaily.com**

-## Advertising & Partnerships
+### 💼 Advertising & Partnerships

-Interested in advertising on Soccer Daily?
-We offer bespoke packages for brands looking to reach passionate football fans.
+For media kits, sponsorship opportunities, and advertising rates:
-📧 **ads@soccerdaily.com**
+**ads@soccerdaily.com**

-## Report a Technical Issue

-Found a bug or a broken link?
-Let our tech team know.
+### 🔧 Technical Support
+Reporting a broken link or site issue:
-📧 **support@soccerdaily.com**
+**support@soccerdaily.com**

 ---

-**Mailing Address:**
+### Mailing Address
-Soccer Daily Media
+**Soccer Daily Media Group**
+Menara Digital, Level 15
-Jakarta, Indonesia
+Jakarta, Indonesia, 12190

+*(Please note: Unsolicited manuscripts or physical mail may not receive a response.)*